xyxj1024/xyxj1024.github.io/_posts/2023-01-19-aws-apache-web-server.md

 permalink:          /posts/apache-web-server-setup-guide
 ---

 Individual portion of [Module 2](https://classes.engineering.wustl.edu/cse330/index.php/Module_2) from CSE 330/503S: "Rapid Prototype Development and Creative Programming" at Washington University in St. Louis.
 The Apache web server will be installed and configured on an AWS EC2 instance.
+A Mac laptop is used as the local machine.

 <!-- excerpt-end -->